IBM/cloud-native-starter/documentation/OS4Requirements.md

 ## Access the OpenShift Internal Image Repository

-You have to store the container images for the applications you want to deploy on Kubernetes/OpenShift in a place where they can be accessed during the rollout of an application.
+The container images for applications deployed on Kubernetes/OpenShift must be stored in a place where they can be accessed during the rollout of an application.
 This can be Docker Hub, the IBM Container Registry, Quay.io, or any other repository on the Internet you have access to.
-It can also be the internal repository running within OpenShift.
+It can also be the image repository deployed within OpenShift.

-For this project we will use the internal registry.
+For this project we will use the OpenShift internal repository.
 We will build our images locally on your workstation, then tag them with a name for the internal repository, and then push them into the internal repository.
 Logon to the repository is not sufficient, though.
 The `docker` CLI will refuse to connect with a x509 error about an unknown certificate.

 First, we have to obtain the CA certificate from OpenShift.